braitsch/pushpop.js/readme.md

 ##Configuration

-**pushpop** provides a few configuration methods that will help you to tailor it to your needs.

-* Set the local directory where uploads are saved

-		pushpop.uploadTo('uploads');
+Before you can use **pushpop** you need to first tell it where you want it to save your uploaded images & thumbnails.
+In addition to that you can enable a few other features as noted below:

+	var pushpop = require('pushpop');

+	pushpop.config({
+	// [required] set the global upload directory // uploads:path.join(__dirname, '..', '/uploads'),

-* Overwrite the incoming file name with a [global unique identifier](https://en.wikipedia.org/wiki/Globally_unique_identifier)
+	// [optional] overwrite the incoming file name with a [global unique identifier](https://en.wikipedia.org/wiki/Globally_unique_identifier) uniqueIds:true,

-		pushpop.uniqueIds(true);

-* Set the default database (currently only Mongo is supported)

-		pushpop.database('mongo');
+	// [optional] enable logging //
+		enableLogs:true,

-* Save files to Google Cloud Storage instead of the local filesystem
+	// [optional] save files to gcloud instead of the local filesystem //

-		pushpop.service('gcloud', 'pushpop');

-* Enable verbose logging

-		pushpop.verboseLogs(true);
+		service: { name:'gcloud', bucket:'pushpop'}
+	});

 ##MongoDB